Rubberazer/JETGPIO/README.md

  HOW TO:

     See 'jetgpio_example.c' for an example of how to use the library, the main functions provided are there

+    See 'jetgpio_i2c_example.c' for an example of how to use the i2c comms with a MPU6050 gyroscope connected

+    to i2c 0 (pins 27 & 28)

     The library functions names and usage mimic the ones of the pigpio library (which I recommend